KokoseiJ/BUFEP/specs/BUFEP_v_alpha3_spec_draft_20220705.md

 ### Response

-Client should expect server to send multiple
+Client should expect server to send multiple packets.

 First 8 bytes will be the page number counting from 0, and the rest of the data should be the fragment of file content.

 Packet size including the header MUST be matching with the desired packet size unless the page is the last one.

-If CRC is mismatching, client can send Error Type 4 to request the malformed page again.
+If the checksum is mismatching or some of the packets appear to be dropped, client can send Error Type 4 to request the malformed page again.

 # Errors